 Overtime. the Milwaukee County value is increasing, but not significantly.
-The quantity of reported and recognized carcinogens released into the air is based on fugitive and point emissions 179 source of recognized U.S. Occupational Safety and Health Administration (OSHA) carcinogens.
+The quantity of reported and recognized carcinogens released into the air is based on fugitive and point emissions of 179 source recognized U.S. Occupational Safety and Health Administration (OSHA) carcinogens.